-- · corporate services agreements;

-- the starter repository and back plant access agreements;

-- · a lease agreement; and

-- a master information technology agreement.
+- · corporate services agreements; - the starter repository and back plant access agreements; - the license and services agreement; - a lease agreement; - · a master information technology agreement; and - a software license agreement for "SoftPro" software.

 FIS Corporate Services Agreements

 Through an assignment of FNF's rights and obligations under a corporate services agreement between FNF and FIS and a novation of that agreement, we will enter into a corporate services agreement with FIS under which we will provide corporate and other support services to FIS.
 The corporate services agreement will govern the provision by us to FIS of these corporate support services, which may include: